5 Ways to Increase Your Child's Appetite

 Here are five tried-and-tested tips.

-Talk to your child or consult a pediatrician or nutritionist to prevent your child from growing up malnourished or underweight.
+Talk to your child or consult a paediatrician or nutritionist to prevent your child from growing up malnourished or underweight.

 List down all the nutritious food they have found delicious in the past and use this knowledge to plan your meals around.
 Give it time and be consistent.
 Soon enough, they’ll be more comfortable with accepting new foods into their daily diet.